bobadrinks/albedogame/README.md

 ### Controls
 Press the left and right arrowkeys to move your penguin left or right, or the up arrowkey to make your penguin jump over a patch of melted ice.
 Press the spacebar to pause the game.

+## The Science of Albedo: Earth's Reflectivity
+Let's visit the Arctic!
+Brr.
+Sheets of snow-covered ice, lying on top of dark ocean water...

+Those sheets of ice reflect sunlight and keep the rest of the world cool.
+On the other hand, ocean water absorbs most of the sunlight that hits it, absorbing energy and heat.
+In the Arctic, when ice melts, the albedo drops -- less light gets reflected, more heat is absorbed by the ocean...And the ocean water heats up, melting more ice...

+The ice sheets of the Arctic regulate Earth's temperature by reflecting a lot of sunlight.
+Dark ice (dirtied by pollutants or soot or algae) melts faster; snow-covered ice melts more slowly.